Electric cars: Is it worth paying extra for a heat pump?

 There’s no doubt that heat pumps are most beneficial in cold weather, but the improved efficiency will be helpful regardless of the conditions.
 A 20 percent increase in range will be a boon during the winter months, especially if it means spending less time outside using a public charger.

-If it’s an optional extra, you’ll need to decide if it’s worth the extra £1,000 on top of the purchase price.
-It’s likely to be a worthwhile investment if you do a lot of miles, plus there’s the potential for stronger resale values as the technology matures and becomes more mainstream.
+If a heat pump is an optional extra, you need to decide if it’s worth the extra outlay.
+It’s likely to be a worthwhile investment if you do a lot of miles.
+There’s also the potential for stronger resale values as the technology matures and becomes more mainstream.

 ALSO READ: